Identifying And Managing ADHD Risk Factors

 • Provide a balanced diet with a limited intake of processed foods.

 Most children are inattentive, hyperactive, or impulsive at some point.
-However, if your child exhibits difficulties in these areas at home and school, along with frequent behavioral issues, you may want to speak to your healthcare provider to learn more about the diagnosis process for ADHD.
+However, if your child exhibits difficulties in these areas at home and school, along with frequent behavioral issues, you may want to speak to your healthcare provider or a child psychiatrist to learn more about the diagnosis process for ADHD.
 After a medical evaluation to rule out any other potential causes, you may be referred to a specialist to receive a diagnosis and develop a treatment plan.

 The Child Mind Institute suggests parent training therapy, which can help reduce many of the behavioral issues often seen in children with ADHD.
 Parent-child interaction therapy can also help build and maintain a strong bond between you and your child.
-Positive reinforcement can encourage desired behaviors, and working with a therapist can help your child develop an array of practical coping skills to manage stress and behaviors while learning healthy ways to identify and express their emotions.
+Positive reinforcement can encourage healthy behaviors, and working with a therapist can help your child develop an array of practical coping skills to manage stress and behaviors while learning healthy ways to identify and express their emotions.

 Treatment for ADHD typically involves behavior therapy and medication, with the American Academy of Pediatrics recommending that children under age six not be given ADHD medication.
-As children age, cognitive behavioral therapy or other psychotherapy varieties may also be added to the treatment plan to help develop emotional regulation, intelligence, and literacy, which can help your child recognize, process, and express their emotions in healthy ways.
+As children age, cognitive behavioral therapy or other psychotherapy varieties may also be added to the treatment plan to help develop emotional control, intelligence, and literacy, which can help your child recognize, process, and express their emotions in healthy ways.

 • Anxiety